rezen/zap-tutorial/README.md

 #### AJAX Spider
 To kick off the AJAX Spider, let's go back to the **Sites** tab and then right click on the request labeled `http://localhost:3000`.
-In the menu that popped up click Attack > AJAX Spider.
+In the menu that popped up click `Attack > AJAX Spider`.
 This will prompt a dialog to appear with which you can configure the scan.
 Select the context.
 Start with selecting Firefox as the browser, then check the option **Show Advanced Options** and another tab **Options** will appear in the dialog.
 Go ahead and set *Number of Browser Windows to Open* to 2 and set *Maximum Duration* to 5.
 Now go ahead and click *Start Scan* to kicks things off.
 In the bottom portion of ZAP, you will see a scrolling list being updated with new requests being tracked from the browser.
 If you switch to